Gaius Fabricius Luscinus

 Gaius Fabricius Luscinus, son of Gaius, was said to have been the first of the Fabricii to move to ancient Rome, his family originating from Aletrium.

-In 284 BC he was one of the ambassadors to Tarentum, successfully keeping peace, and was elected consul in 282 BC where he saved the Greek city Thurii from the Lucanians.
+In 284 BC he was one of the ambassadors to Tarentum, successfully keeping peace, and was elected consul in 282 BC where he raised the siege of the Greek city Thurii from the Lucanians and Bruttians.
 After the Romans were defeated by Pyrrhus at Heraclea, Fabricius negotiated peace terms with Pyrrhus and perhaps the ransom and exchange of prisoners; Plutarch reports that Pyrrhus was impressed by his inability to bribe Fabricius, and released the prisoners even without a ransom.
 Fabricius was consul a second time in 278 BC, and once again successful against the Samnites, Lucanians and Bruttians.
 He also defeated Tarentum's army after Pyrrhus' departure from Italy to Sicily.

 Fabricius was elected censor in 275 BC.

+The people of Thurii honored Fabricius with a statue for helping them.

+According to the Byzantine encyclopedia Suda, Pyrrhus admired and respected Fabricius for his unwavering moral integrity, praising him as a man whose virtue could not be swayed.